Our Rivers & Roots Run Deep

 Ptashichka, Sing

-Songbirds of Doukhobour or Shared Eastern European Ancestry
+Songbirds from Doukhobour and Shared Eastern European Ancestry

 I think about childhood stories of a scary Baba Yaga.
 Now, as I embrace midlife, I relate to aspects of the woman in the folktales.
 A life in the woods connecting to plants isn’t far off from the life I am living now.